19 CFR § 148.55 - Exemption for articles embodying American trademark or copyright.

 (2) Sale of exempted articles.
 If an article which has been exempted is sold within one year of the date of importation, the article or its value (to be recovered from the importer), is subject to forfeiture.
 A sale subject to judicial order or in the liquidation of an estate is not subject to the provisions of this paragraph.

 (c) Quantities.
-Generally, each person arriving in the United States may apply the exemption to one article of the type bearing a protected trademark.
-The Commissioner shall determine if a quantity of an article in excess of one may be entered and, with the approval of the Secretary of the Treasury, publish in the Federal Register a list of types of articles and the quantities of each entitled to the exemption.
-If the holder of a protected trademark allows importation of a quantity in excess of one of its particular trademarked article, the total of those trademarked articles authorized by the trademark holder may be entered without penalty.
+Generally, every 30 days, persons arriving in the United States may apply the exemption to the following: one piratical article of each type, or one article of each type bearing a counterfeit mark, and/or one piratical article of each type that is also an article bearing a counterfeit mark.
+The Commissioner shall determine if more than one article may be entered and, with the approval of the Secretary of the Treasury, publish in the Federal Register a list of types of articles and the quantities of each entitled to the exemption.
+If the owner of a recorded mark or recorded copyright allows importation of more than one article normally prohibited entry under 19 U.S.C.
+1526, 15 U.S.C.
+1124, or 17 U.S.C.
+602, the total of those articles authorized by the owner may be entered without penalty.